The 2015 UN Disarmament fellows

 Nominations received after 15 April 2016 will not be considered

 United Nations Disarmament Fellowship,

 The United Nations Programme of Fellowships on Disarmament was launched by the General Assembly at its first special session devoted to disarmament in 1978.

 The Programme aims at the training and specialization of national officials in more Member States, particularly in the developing countries, and to enable them to participate more effectively in international deliberating and negotiating fora.

-Implemented by the Geneva Branch of the United Nations Office for Disarmament Affairs (UNODA), the Programme has trained over 900 public officials from over 160 Member States, a large number of whom are now in positions of responsibility in the field of disarmament within their own Governments.
+Implemented by the Geneva Branch of the United Nations Office for Disarmament Affairs (UNODA), the Programme has trained 930 public officials from over 160 States, a large number of whom are now in positions of responsibility in the field of disarmament within their own Governments.
 Originally conducted for a six-month period, the Programme was reduced after 1988 to a ten-to-twelve week duration due to budgetary restrictions.
 Some 25 fellowships are awarded every year.

 Participants in the United Nations Programme of Fellowships on Disarmament are selected on the basis of nominations invited from all Member States of the United Nations (one nomination per Member State per year).
 The selection of candidates is the responsibility of the substantive office (ODA) on the basis of the greater needs of developing countries in terms of training their young diplomats in the field of disarmament and security, and the overall geographical balance.

 The programme of studies of the Programme of Fellowships on Disarmament is structured in three segments: